ktschroeder/Cloudless/README.md

 - some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
 - maybe zooming and panning. ctrl scroll to zoom or ctrl and plus/minus. ctrl 0 and 9 for window fit and true resolution (100%). ctrl click and drag to pan. (click and drag moves window; maybe option to swap which needs CTRL)
 - ability to rotate by 90 deg increments. should it be "saved" in case user navigates to next image in directory but then back?
 Or in a subsequent session?
-- always-on-top option (global or per-image with key T)
 - optionally, recent files, where disabling it also clears the history (or just have button to clear history).
 Windows natively provides a history function when right clicking on icon on taskbar.
 Manage and given option to enable/disable this?
 - odd jitter of window when changing images, such as when navigating through a directory